-In the last two weeks, I encountered two very similar client situations related to YouTube channel ownership.
+In the last two weeks, I encountered two very similar client situations related to YouTube channel manager ownership.
 I am writing this to offer some lessons learned to hopefully save you from some of the same headaches.

-Of course, I received the panicked phone call as soon as it was noticed.
+Of course, I received a panicked phone call as soon as it was noticed.
 We immediately jumped into action, validating all known credentials for accounts which might be connected to the channel, with absolutely no success.
 There was no obvious explanation, and I was running out of options.

 The bottom line is this: If you have an active business YouTube channel, the account ownership credentials should be treated like critical company property.

 Here is a short list of recommendations to set you up for success: